 ToolBench evaluates API and tool usage across 16,000+ real-world RESTful APIs.
 It tests retrieval, multi-step reasoning, correct invocation, and the ability to abstain when no suitable tool exists.

-BFCL (Berkeley Function-Calling Leaderboard) specifically measures function call accuracy: argument structure, API selection, and appropriate abstention across 2,000 question-answer pairs.
+The Berkeley Function-Calling Leaderboard (BFCL) specifically measures function call accuracy: argument structure, API selection, and appropriate abstention across 2,000 question-answer pairs.

 What benchmarks actually measure